 Students who commence after the official start date of the course will be required to complete units of competency already delivered to be eligible to be awarded this qualification at the end of the course.
 All students will be issued with a Statement of Attainment for the units of competency achieved.

 HLT33115 Certificate III in Health Services Assistance (VHA)

 (including HLT23215 - Certificate II in Health Support Services)

-RTO - Connect 'n'Grow (RTO No: 40518) (VETis funded)
+RTO - IVet Institute (RTO No: 40548) (VETis funded)

 The successful completion of this course gives students 8 credits towards the QCE